trambarhq/relaks-media-capture-example/README.md

     }
 ```

 The capturing process begins with a status of `acquiring`, when we ask the browser for permission to use the camera.
 If the user choose not to grant permission, the status changes to `denied`.
-Otherwise the status becomes `initiating`, which last only a brief moment before it changes to `previewing`.
+Otherwise the status becomes `initiating`, which lasts only a brief moment before it changes to `previewing`.
 At this point the video stream is available and we can show the user what the camera is seeing.

 When the user clicks the **Start** button, the status changes to `capturing`.
 If the user clicks the **Pause** button at some point, the status would change to `paused`.
 A click on **Resume** would change it back to `capturing`.